China says to provide "selfless" help to Afghanistan

 BEIJING Chinese President Hu Jintao told his Afghan counterpart Hamid Karzai on Friday that China will provide "sincere and selfless help" to Afghanistan, promising to step up trade, aid, investment and security cooperation.

 "At present Afghanistan has entered into a critical transition period.
-China is a trustworthy neighbor and friend of Afghanistan," Hu told Karzai in central Beijing's cavernous Great Hall of the People.
+China is a trustworthy neighbour and friend of Afghanistan," Hu told Karzai in central Beijing's cavernous Great Hall of the People.

 "Both now and in the future China will continue to stay firmly committed to our policy of developing friendly relations with Afghanistan and will continue to provide sincere and selfless help to the Afghanistan side."